oneoffcoder/books/sphinx/spark-intro/README.md

 This directory contains the Sphinx source for the `Spark, No Tears` book.

-The book is primarily notebook-backed and covers Spark fundamentals including RDDs, DataFrames, Spark SQL, streaming, and machine learning.
+The book is primarily notebook-backed and covers Spark fundamentals including RDDs, DataFrames, Spark SQL, execution plans, local IO, joins and skew, schemas and bad data, UDFs, DStreams, Structured Streaming, graphs, machine learning, pandas API on Spark, local testing, packaged jobs, lakehouse table formats, Spark Connect, and a compact end-to-end project.

 ## Requirements